 The Lack of Street Crime in Cuba

-Additional Precautions (If Desired)
+Additional Optional Precautions

 If you are still concerned about the possibility of pickpockets and other occurrences such as these, you can of course invest in a travel money belt that is concealed beneath your clothing.
 In all honesty, such a precaution is unlikely to be necessary in Cuba, but if you go with this option, consider the accessibility of whichever belt you choose.
 Remember that Cuba is a cash-based society, and so you will need to access your money numerous times each day.
 So essentially, you don’t want to choose one that needs to be removed each time before it can be unzipped.

-Security in Your Accommodation
+How Safe is Cuba: Security in Your Accommodation

 In which type of accommodation will you be staying while in the country?
 This is an important consideration when wondering how safe is Cuba.
 Like in any other destination, hotels will generally have room safes for their guests (or a hotel safe), allowing you to securely store any expensive items you might wish to keep extra secure.
-This is unlikely to be the case if you’re staying at a Casa Particular (which is a Cuban homestay style of accommodation).

 Not Con Artists, Just Annoying

 You might become suspicious of overly friendly locals who approach in the street in Cuba.
 Sometimes they’re just chatty locals but sometimes they’re a little more than that.